NWT Species Conservation and Recovery Fund

 Habitat Stewardship Program for Species at Risk (HSP) funds projects that conserve and protect species at risk and their habitats.
 Currently accepting applications for 2021-2022.
 Application deadline: March 2, 2021.

-Aboriginal Funds for Species at Risk (AFSAR) is designed to help Aboriginal organizations and communities build capacity to enable them to participate actively in the conservation and recovery of species at risk.
+Aboriginal Fund for Species at Risk (AFSAR) is designed to help Indigenous organizations and communities build capacity to enable them to participate actively in the conservation and recovery of species at risk.
 Currently accepting applications for 2021-2022.
 Application deadline: March 2, 2021.